anders-biostat/linked-charts/docs/rlc/api.md

 * `on_click`- function, to be called, when one of the bars is clicked.
 Gets anindex of the clicked bar as an argument.

-* `on_positionClick`- function, to be called, when any point of the chart is clicked.
+* `on_clickPosition`- function, to be called, when any point of the chart is clicked.
 Unlike`on_click`which is called only when an element of the chart (point, line, etc.) is clicked, thisfunction reacts to any click on the chart.
 As an argument it receives a vector of x and y coordinates ofthe click (based on the current axes scales).
 If one of the axes is categorical, then the function willget the closest tick to the clicked position.

 * `on_mouseover`- function, to be called, when mouse hovers over one of the bars.Gets an index of the clicked bar as an argument.